Robin Hood (2010 film): Casting

 Russell Crowe was cast into the role of Robin Hood in January 2007, with a fee of $20 million against 20% of the gross.
 The next addition to the cast was Mark Strong.
 When interviewed about his role, Strong stated his character of Sir Godfrey was originally called Conrad and was based on Guy of Gisbourne.
 He described the original character as having blond hair and being disfigured from being struck by a crossbow bolt.

-In February 2009, Cate Blanchett was cast to play Maid Marion, replacing Sienna Miller who was previously cast, but exited in late 2008 as due to rewrites in the script, she was now considered too young for the role.
+In February 2009, Cate Blanchett was cast to play Maid Marian, replacing Sienna Miller who was previously cast, but exited in late 2008 as due to rewrites in the script, she was now considered too young for the role.
 Rachel Weisz and Kate Winslet were considered for the role prior to Blanchett signing on.
 Prior to the start of filming in March, Kevin Durand, Scott Grimes and Alan Doyle were cast to portray Little John, Will Scarlet and Allan A'Dayle, respectively, with Vanessa Redgrave as Eleanor of Aquitane, Oscar Isaac as Prince John and Léa Seydoux as Isabella of Angoulême.
 Redgrave withdrew from the film following the death of her daughter Natasha Richardson, replaced with Eileen Atkins.
 The castings of William Hurt and Matthew Macfadyen were announced in April, with Macfadyen portraying the Sheriff.
 Danny Huston joined in July as King Richard, a role Rhys Ifans was initially in line for.